Nixxs/cora/README.md

 # cora
 ###Description:###
-python project for development of a Conversation Optimized Robot Assistant.
+Python project for development of a Conversation Optimized Robot Assistant (CORA).
+CORA is a voice assistant that is powered by openai's chatgpt for both user intent detection as well as general LLM responses.

+This project is also using amazon AWS's Polly service for voice synthesis and the speechrecognition library utilising google's text to speech for user speech recognition.
+We are also using pydub and simpleaudio to play the audio coming back from Amazon AWS Polly service without having to write any audio files on the disk.

 ###Project Dependancies:###
 - Python 3.11.6
 - OpenAI API Key
 - AWS Polly Key
-- pyaudio
-- pyttsx3
 - SpeechRecognition
 - simpleaudio
 - pydub